seyoungjkim/seyoungjkim.github.io/themes/archie/README.md

 $ git clone https://github.com/athul/archie.git
 ```
 Edit the `config.toml` file with `theme="archie"`
-For more information read the official [setup guide](https://gohugo.io/overview/installing/) of Hugo.
+For more information read the official [setup guide](https://gohugo.io/installation/) of Hugo.

+If you encounter any issues with Google Analytics, update Hugo to v0.125.0 or
+later and make sure your using the latest version of the theme.

 ## Writing Posts
 Create a new `.md` file in the *content/posts* folder